What is your payroll FAQ about?

 Q: What do I do about an employee’s pay at termination?

 A: States have different laws pertaining to a terminated employee’s wages.
 For example, New Jersey, Pennsylvania, Delaware, Maryland, and New York all require employers to compensate the former employee no later than the next regularly scheduled payday for the pay period during which the termination or suspension took place.
-Other states may require the employer to present payment at termination.
+Other states, like Colorado, may require the employer to present payment at termination.
 If requested, wages can be paid by mail.

 Q: What are wage garnishments?